garylirocks/quickrefs/microsoft-graph.markdown

 ## REST

-You could get an access token and call the REST endpoints directly
+You could get an access token and call the REST endpoints directly, *Microsoft uses a variety of access token formats depending on the configuration of the API that accepts the token*

 ```powershell
 Connect-AzAccount